Wednesday, 27 June 2018

 17th June 2018.

-It was learnt that, there is also an another 11th century Chozha period temple in dilapidated condition in the same village Tadimalingi on the south bank of river Kaveri.
+It was learned that there is also another 11th-century Chozha period temple in dilapidated condition in the same village Tadimalingi on the south bank of river Kaveri.
 The Village Tadimalingi is just opposite to Talakadu.
-When Mr John had shown the picture of this temple to the villagers, nobody could identify.
-Finally the same auto driver who guided us to the Sri Mahalingeshwara temple came to our rescue and send a person to show to us.
+When Mr John had shown the picture of this temple to the villagers, nobody could identify it.
+Finally, the same auto driver who guided us to the Sri Mahalingeshwara temple came to our rescue and sent a person to show us.

 The temple was dedicated to Lord Vishnu as Janardana.
-Only the temple up to the ceiling exists and completely hidden under the thick vegetation growth on it.
-The sanctum sanctorum consists of sanctum, antarala, artha mandapam and an open / porch mandapam.
-The is no murthis inside the temple.
+Only the temple up to the ceiling exists and is completely hidden under the thick vegetation growth on it.
+The sanctum sanctorum consists of a sanctum, antarala, artha mandapam, and an open / porch mandapam.
+The is no murtis inside the temple.
 The Pillars are very simple with simple capital / pothyal.
-The out side earth was covered up to jagathy and the sanctum was built with pathabanda adhistanam.
+The outside earth was covered up with jagathy and the sanctum was built with pada bandha adhistanam.

 As per the Tamil inscriptions the temple was built during 10th century Rajaraja-I. As per the inscription the place was renamed as Jananathapura after the victory of Talakad.
-The inscription speaks about the donation given to the temple for burning perceptual lamp.
-During Chozha period an agraharam was also established on the banks of river Kaveri.
+The inscription speaks about the donation given to the temple for burning perceptual lamps.
+During the Chozha period, an agraharam was also established on the banks of river Kaveri.

-A stone chekku is also found near the temple with partially visible Chozha period inscription.
-Hope this might have been used to extract oil to burn lamp in the temple.
+A stone chekku is also found near the temple with a partially visible Chozha period inscription.
+Hope this might have been used to extract oil to burn lamps in the temple.

 HOW TO REACH:

-Tadimalingi is on the way from Talakadu to Kollegal and about a KM off main road.
+Tadimalingi is on the way from Talakadu to Kollegal and is about a KM off the main road.

 Outer Corridor